MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 ### Import the managed solution file

 The `ExportDataUsingFetchXmlToAnnotation_1_0_0_0_managed.zip` in this folder contains the `sample_ExportDataUsingFetchXmlToAnnotation` Custom API that uses this code, and a cleanup API `sample_CleanupExportedDataAnnotations`.
 You can simply import this solution file to create the Custom API in your organization.
-See [Import solutions](https://docs.microsoft.com/powerapps/maker/data-platform/import-update-export-solutions) for instructions.
+See [Import solutions](../../../../maker/data-platform/import-update-export-solutions.md) for instructions.

-After you are finished testing, invoke the clean up Custom API `sample_CleanupExportedDataAnnotations` and delete the managed solution to remove the Custom API.
+After you are finished testing, invoke the `sample_CleanupExportedDataAnnotations` Custom API and delete the managed solution to remove the Custom API.

-The Custom API `sample_ExportDataUsingFetchXmlToAnnotation` is an unbound API.
+`sample_ExportDataUsingFetchXmlToAnnotation` is an unbound Custom API .
 It takes one input parameter `FetchXml` which is used to fetch the data and returns `AnnotationId` the record Id of the created annotation record which will have the CSV attached.

 The `sample_CleanupExportedDataAnnotations` API has no input/output parameters.